Best Lock Types for Changing Rooms: Security and Access Options

 - keys can be lost

-- less convenient for active users
+- less convenient for high-turnover use

 Hasp locks (padlocks)